Garbulix/jsonify-dictionary/README.md

 String that starts with the **#** is assumed as internat object variable name.
 Every line that is below that *hashed one* is assumed as separate element of an array (or just as the string if there is only one line below).
 No need to put strings in quotation marks.

-Example of use is in "example directory"
+Example of use is in "example" directory.

 ## early stage limitations
 - there is no number validation -> only strings are created